gecko0307/dagon/README.md

 Prerequisites
 -------------
 Dagon is known to work on Windows and Linux (and should run under OSX as well, though not well tested).
-To use Dagon, a number of libraries should be installed, namely SDL2 and Freetype.
-If you don't have them installed system-wide (which is a common case on Windows), you can use the libraries provided [here](https://github.com/gecko0307/dagon/releases/tag/v0.0.2).
-Currently we provide libraries only for Windows and Linux.
-Download an archive for your system and place the `lib` folder to your project's working directory.
-Dagon will automatically detect and try to load them.
-If there are no local libraries in `lib` directory, it will use system ones.
+To use Dagon, a number of libraries should be installed, namely SDL2 and Freetype 2.8.1.

 Demos
 -----